Opportunity Zones in the Real World: The Retail Coach and Manassas Capital Connect the Dots on Opportunity Zones

 refurbishing, bringing up to code and modern amenities.

 - An Opportunity Fund buys one of these buildings for $100K.
-The fund fixes it up within three years (The law requires you spend as much on refurbishing as you spent on the building, minus the value of the land.)
+Then fund managers Sydney fixes it up within three years (The law requires you spend as much on refurbishing as you spent on the building, minus the value of the land.)